Bruol/traffic_gen/README.md

 Traffic Matrix is a way to specify traffic generation using a matrix.
 This allows for more complex traffic patterns to be generated.
 The matrix is specified in a csv file where each row corresponds to a pair of ASes and each collumn corresponds to a timestep.
 Timesteps can be set dynamicially the default is **10s**

-An Example of a traffic matrix is shown below:
+An Example of a traffic matrix is shown below and in the `TrafficMatrix.csv` file:

 ![Traffic Matrix](res/image.png)